jchen9619/Sentiment-Analysis-for-SEC-10-k-Reports/README.md

 ## Text Extraction and Cleaning
 [(Back to top)](#table-of-contents)
 <br>
-The following table displays the amount of stop words and punctuations removed from the original text:
+The following table displays the amount of stop words and punctuations removed from the original text.
+35-45% of total word count were removed for the five companies.

   <img src="https://github.com/jchen9619/Sentiment-Analysis-for-SEC-10-k-Reports/blob/main/img/stopwords.png" />
 </p>